Carmen Borrego: Biography

 María del Carmen was born on 30 October 1966.
 She is the youngest daughter of late journalist José María Borrego Doblas and journalist María Teresa Campos Luque.
 She is the younger sister of television presenter Terelu Campos.
 Her first job was in radio, at Cadena SER, where she worked as a producer with Iñaki Gabilondo.
 Later, she jumped to television, working for nine years on the news programs of the pay channel Canal+.

 In 1996, she became assistant director of the Telecinco program Día a día, until 2004.
 Subsequently, she moved to Antena 3 with Cada día presented by her mother, María Teresa Campos, until 2005.
 She has continued to direct in autonomous programs such as Cerca de ti and A tu vera since that year.

 In 2016, she became mostly known thanks to her participation as the protagonist, along with her mother and sister, in the docu reality Las Campos, a production of La Fábrica de la Tele that aired on Telecinco between 2016 and 2018.
 She has since appeared in several Mediaset programs, including Sálvame, Sábado Deluxe, Mujeres y hombres y viceversa, El debate de Supervivientes and Viva la vida, in addition to being a contestant (and winner) of Ven a cenar conmigo: Gourmet edition (in which she competes with El Dioni, Víctor Sandoval and Bibiana Fernández.
 She has also served on the jury for the program A tu vera mini.

 In 2020, she debuted as an actress in the Atresplayer TV series Veneno, where she plays a TV collaborator in one episode.

 In 2021, Carmen returned to the program Sálvame, becoming, together with the model Alba Carrillo, the new incorporation.

-Private life
+Personal life

-In 1989 she married sound technician Francisco Almoguera Haro, with whom she had two children, José María, born in 1990, and Carmen Rosa, born in 1993.
+In 1989 she married sound technician Francisco Almoguera Haro, with whom she had two children.
 After seven years of marriage, the couple divorced.

 On 18 July 2014, she married businessman José Carlos Bernal Zamorano, whom she met while working at Canal Sur.